pav0107/CV/README.md

 The brief was to create posters that went along a walkway to advertise the stand.
 I made the case that the key problem with this was that it was going to be almost impossible to get people's attention when they're busily trying to get around.

 I thought a better idea, to get around this, but which at the time went beyond the scope of the brief, was to use live illustration.
-I pushed quite hard for this concept, which eventually led to four artists creating a 60m-long illustration, live over the course of the four-day event, captured beautifully [here](https://vimeo.com/75317280).
+I pushed quite hard for this concept, which eventually led to four artists creating a 60m-long illustration, live over the course of the four-day event, captured [here](https://vimeo.com/75317280).

 #### Communication